Menu Description: "Bury your sweet tooth with smooth Kahlua, creamy vanilla ice cream, whipped cream and rich Hershey's chocolate syrup."

 Now you too can combine cognac with a real orange to make a home version of the tasty—and pricey—stuff.
 By using an inexpensive cognac that costs around 18 to 20 dollars a bottle, you can create a clone cousin of the real thing that normally sells for around 30 bucks a bottle.

-All you need for my Grand Marnier Liqueur recipe below is cognac, some sugar, an orange, and a little patience to wait at least 2 weeks.
+All you need for my Grand Marnier Liqueur copycat recipe is cognac, some sugar, an orange, and a little patience.

 Try more of my copycat cocktail and liquor recipes here.